Internationalization and localization: Process

 A globalization method includes, after planning, three implementation steps: internationalization, localization and quality assurance.

-To some degree (e.g. for quality assurance), development teams include someone who handles the basic/central stages of the process which then enable all the others.
+To some degree (e.g. for quality assurance), development teams include someone who handles the basic/central stages of the process which then enables all the others.
 Such persons typically understand foreign languages and cultures and have some technical background.
 Specialized technical writers are required to construct a culturally appropriate syntax for potentially complicated concepts, coupled with engineering resources to deploy and test the localization elements.

 Once properly internationalized, software can rely on more decentralized models for localization: free and open source software usually rely on self-localization by end-users and volunteers, sometimes organized in teams.
-The KDE3 project, for example, has been translated into over 100 languages; MediaWiki in 270 languages, of which 100 mostly complete as of September 2023.
+The GNOME project, for example, has volunteer translation teams for over 100 languages.
+MediaWiki supports over 500 languages, of which 100 are mostly complete as of September 2023.

 When translating existing text to other languages, it is difficult to maintain the parallel versions of texts throughout the life of the product.
 For instance, if a message displayed to the user is modified, all of the translated versions must be changed.

+Independent software vendor such as Microsoft may provides reference software localization guidelines for developers.
+The software localization language may be different from written language.

 Commercial considerations

-In a commercial setting, the benefit from localization is access to more markets.
+In a commercial setting, the benefit of localization is access to more markets.
 In the early 1980s, Lotus 1-2-3 took two years to separate program code and text and lost the market lead in Europe over Microsoft Multiplan.
 MicroPro found that using an Austrian translator for the West German market caused its WordStar documentation to, an executive said, not "have the tone it should have had".
+When Tandy Corporation needed French and German translations of English error messages for the TRS-80 Model 4, the company's Belgium office and five translators in the US produced six different versions that varied on the gender of computer components.

 However, there are considerable costs involved, which go far beyond engineering.
 Further, business operations must adapt to manage the production, storage and distribution of multiple discrete localized products, which are often being sold in completely different currencies, regulatory environments and tax regimes.

-Finally, sales, marketing and technical support must also facilitate their own operations in the new languages, in order to support customers for the localized products.
+Finally, sales, marketing and technical support must also facilitate their operations in the new languages, to support customers for the localized products.
 Particularly for relatively small language populations, it may never be economically viable to offer a localized product.
 Even where large language populations could justify localization for a given product, and a product's internal structure already permits localization, a given software developer or publisher may lack the size and sophistication to manage the ancillary functions associated with operating in multiple locales.